ifBars/BigWillyMod/README.md

 ## Installation

-1. Build the mod using `dotnet build BigWillyMod/BigWillyMod.csproj -c Release`
+1. Build the mod using `dotnet build BigWillyMod/BigWillyMod.csproj -c CrossCompat`
-2. Copy the built DLL from `bin/Release/` to your game's `Mods/` folder
+2. Copy the built DLL from `bin/CrossCompat/` to your game's `Mods/` folder
 3. Launch the game

 ## Custom Assets